Bank Rules

 match -->|"None left"| fallback["AI suggestion / manual"]How to use it

-- Go to Bank Rules (under Books, at
+- Go to Bank Rules (under Books) and click New Rule.

-/books/bank-rules) and click New Rule. - Add one or more conditions — e.g.
+- Add one or more conditions — e.g. counterparty contains "Amazon" and amount less than 100.

-counterparty contains "Amazon"andamount less_than 100. - Pick the match logic: all (every condition) or any (at least one).
+- Pick the match logic: all (every condition) or any (at least one).

 - Choose the actions: target ledger, vendor/customer, tags, memo, or mark personal.

-- Click Preview to see the count and a sample of matching transactions, then save.
+- Click Preview to see the count and a sample of matching transactions, then Save.

 - Set the priority (lower = evaluated first) or drag rules to reorder; the first matching rule wins.